randomhost/weather/README.md

 - `$feedUrl`
 Feed URL for retrieving weather data from Yahoo Weather API.

-If a `$locationId` is given, `Feed::fetchData()` will be called implicitly which will automatically retrieve weather data for the given location ID and populate the data access objects accordingly.
+If a `$locationName` is given, `Feed::fetchData()` will be called implicitly which will automatically retrieve weather data for the given location ID and populate the data access objects accordingly.
-If you do not want this, you can omit `$locationId` or set it to `0` and configure the location ID yourself using `Feed::setLocationId()`.
+If you do not want this, you can omit `$locationName` or set it to `` (empty string) and configure the location name yourself using `Feed::setLocationName()`.

 The `$systemOfUnits` parameter can be used to determine the system of units to be used by the weather feed.
 If not given or set to `''` (an empty string), it